michael1788/virtual_libraries/README.md

 ### Description<a name="Description"></a>

-This is the supporting code for the paper «Generating customized compound libraries for drug discovery with machine intelligence»
+Supporting code for the paper «Generative molecular design in low data regimes»

-**Abstract of the paper**: Generative machine learning models sample drug-like molecules from chemical space without the need for explicit design rules.
-A deep learning framework for customized compound library generation is presented, aiming to enrich and expand the pharmacologically relevant chemical space with new molecular entities ‘on demand’.
-This de novo design approach was used to generate molecules that combine features from bioactive synthetic compounds and natural products, which are a primary source of inspiration for drug discovery.
+**Abstract of the paper**: Generative machine learning models sample molecules from chemical space without the need for explicit design rules.
+To enable the generative design of innovative molecular entities with limited training data, a deep learning framework for customized compound library generation is presented, aiming to enrich and expand the pharmacologically relevant chemical space with druglike molecular entities ‘on demand’.
+This de novo design approach combines best practices, and was used to generate molecules that incorporate features of both bioactive synthetic compounds and natural products, which are a primary source of inspiration for drug discovery.
 The results show that the data-driven machine intelligence acquires implicit chemical knowledge and generates novel molecules with bespoke properties and structural diversity.
 The method is available as an open-access tool for medicinal and bioorganic chemistry.

-**Keywords**: artificial intelligence; drug design; generative model; natural product; neural network; language model
+**Keywords**: drug design; generative model; language model; chemical virtual libraries; natural product

 ### Requirements<a name="Requirements"></a>

 First, you need to clone the repo:

 ```
-git clone git@gitlab.ethz.ch:moretm/virtual_libraries.git
+git clone git@github.com:michael1788/virtual_libraries.git
 ```
-Then, you can run the following command which will create a conda virtual environement and install all the needed packages:
+Then, you can run the following command which will create a conda virtual environement and install all the needed packages (if you don't have conda, you can fist install it by following the instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html):

 If you are working with a Mac:
 ```